 In 1998 the Social Work Amendment Act 102 of 1998 brought about changes in many parts of the 1978 Act, which changed the name of the Act to the Social Service Professions Act 110 of 1978 and to establish the first South African Council for Social Service Professions.
 It also allowed, for the first time, the establishment of Professional Boards.

 Transformation of the SACSSP since 1994

 Our website is under construction.
-We aim to have all information uploaded by the end of June 2019.
+We aim to have all information uploaded soon.
 If you have any enquiries on information that you hoped to find on this page, please send an email to email@example.com

 Thank you for your understanding.